Last Updated on March 6, 2021

 Adventure Medical Kits make a really decent ultralight first aid kit.
 This won’t allow you to perform surgery in the woods or remove a bullet but cover most of the bases.
 I would augment one of these per bag with a bag of Quick Clot and some larger pressure dressing bandages.
 Tampons and Maxi pads are also great blood stoppers… obviously.

-I know some people throw the entire medicine cabinet in their bug out bags, but again I am only thinking about survival not going to the prom so the basics - bar of soap, toothbrush, toothpaste, chap-stick, floss, hand sanitizer.
+I know some people throw the entire medicine cabinet in their bug-out bags, but again I am only thinking about survival not going to the prom so the basics – a bar of soap, toothbrush, toothpaste, chap-stick, floss, hand sanitizer.
 What about women?
 I have added a couple of extra niceties to my wife’s BOB only because I know that will improve her outlook should we be forced to bug out.
 Your mileage may vary.

 I know some of you will ask, what about the bag?
 Great question, but the bag is going to depend on what you carry.
 I would gather your bag’s contents first and then select the bag based upon what you plan on carrying.